dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 `Inline.myStaticMethod(42)`.*

-## Primitives
+## Inline method invocations

-This document needs to refer to explicit inline method invocations, so we will add a special primitive, `invokeInlineMethod`, to denote invocations of inline methods.
+This document needs to refer to inline method invocations including each part that determines the static analysis and semantics of this invocation, so we will use a standardized phrase and talk about:

-`invokeInlineMethod` is used as a specification device and it cannot occur in Dart source code. (*As a reminder of this fact, it uses syntax which is not derivable in the Dart grammar.*)
+An invocation of the inline member `m` on the receiver `e` according to the inline type `V` and with the actual type arguments
+<code>T<sub>1</sub>, ..., T<sub>s</sub></code>.

+In the case where `m` is a method, the invocation could be an inline member property extraction (*a tear-off*) or a method invocation, and in the latter case there will also be an `<argumentPart>`, optionally passing some actual type arguments, and (non-optionally) passing an actual argument list.

+The case where `m` is a setter is syntactically different, but the treatment is the same as with a method accepting a single argument (*so we will not specify that case explicitly*).

+*We need to mention all these elements together, because each of them plays a role in the static analysis and the dynamic semantics of the invocation.
+There is no syntactic representation in the language for this concept, because the same inline method invocation can have many different syntactic forms, and both `V` and <code>T<sub>1</sub>, ..., T<sub>s</sub></code> are implicit in the actual syntax.*

-### Static Analysis of invokeInlineMethod
+### Static Analysis of an Inline Member Invocation

-We use
-<code>invokeInlineMethod(V, &lt;T<sub>1</sub>, ..
-T<sub>s</sub>&gt;, o).m(args)</code>
+We need to introduce a concept that is similar to existing concepts for regular classes.

+We say that an inline class `V` _has_ a member named `n` in the case where `V` declares a member named `n`, and in the case where `V` has no such declaration, but `V` has a superinterface `Vs` that has a member named `n`.
+In both cases,
+_the member declaration named `n` that `V` has_ is said declaration.

+*This definition is unambiguous for an inline class that has no compile-time errors, because name clashes must be resolved by `V`.*

+Consider an invocation of the inline member `m` on the receiver `e` according to the inline type `V` and with the actual type arguments
+<code>T<sub>1</sub>, ..., T<sub>s</sub></code>.
+If the invocation
+includes an actual argument part (possibly including some actual type arguments) then call it `args`.
+Finally, assume that `V` declares the type variables <code>X<sub>1</sub>, ..., X<sub>s</sub></code>.

+*Note that it is known that
+<code>V&lt;T<sub>1</sub>, ..., T<sub>s</sub>&gt;</code>
+has no compile-time errors.
+In particular, the number of actual type arguments is correct, and it is a regular-bounded type, and the static type of `e` is a subtype of
+<code>V&lt;T<sub>1</sub>, ..., T<sub>s</sub>&gt;</code>,
+or a subtype of the corresponding instantiated representation type (defined below).
+This is required when we decide that a given expression is an inline member invocation.*

+If the name of `m` is a name in the interface of `Object` (*that is, `toString`, `==`, etc.*), the static analysis of the invocation is treated as an ordinary instance member invocation on a receiver of type `Object` and with the same `args`, if any.

+Otherwise, a compile-time error occurs if `V` does not have a member named `m`.

+Otherwise, let _Dm_ be the declaration of `m` that `V` has.

+If _Dm_ is a getter declaration with return type `R` then the static type of the invocation is
+<code>[T<sub>1</sub>/X<sub>1</sub> ..
+T<sub>s</sub>/X<sub>s</sub>]R</code>.

+If _Dm_is a method with function type `F`, and `args` is omitted, the invocation has static type
+<code>[T<sub>1</sub>/X<sub>1</sub> ..
+T<sub>s</sub>/X<sub>s</sub>]F</code>.
+*This is an inline method tear-off.*

+If _Dm_ is a method with function type `F`, and `args` exists, the static analysis of the inline member invocation is the same as that of an invocation with argument part `args` of a function with type
+<code>[T<sub>1</sub>/X<sub>1</sub> ..
+T<sub>s</sub>/X<sub>s</sub>]F</code>.
+*This determines the compile-time errors, if any, and it determines the type of the invocation as a whole.*

+### Dynamic Semantics of an Inline Member Invocation

-where `V` is a type name denoting an inline class to denote the invocation of the inline method `m` on `o` with arguments `args` and inline type arguments
+Consider an invocation of the inline member `m` on the receiver `e` according to the inline type `V` and with actual type arguments
+<code>T<sub>1</sub>, ..., T<sub>s</sub></code>.
+If the invocation
+includes an actual argument part (possibly including some actual type arguments) then call it `args`.
+Assume that `V` declares the type variables <code>X<sub>1</sub>, ..., X<sub>s</sub></code>.

+Let _Dm_ be the declaration named `m` thath `V` has.

+Evaluation of this invocation proceeds by evaluating `e` to an object `o`.

+Then, if `args` is omitted and _Dm_ is a getter, execute the body of said getter in an environment where `this` and the name of the representation are bound to `o`, and the type variables of `V` are bound to the actual values of
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>.
-Similar constructs exist for invocation of getters, setters, and operators.

-*For instance, `invokeInlineMethod(V, <int>, o).myGetter` and
-`invokeInlineMethod(V, <int>, o) + rightOperand`.*

-*We need special syntax because there is no syntax which will unambiguously denote an inline member invocation.
-We could consider using the syntax of explicit extension member invocations, e.g.,
-<code>V&lt;T<sub>1</sub>, ..
-T<sub>s</sub>&gt;(o).m(args)</code>,
-but this is ambiguous since
-<code>V&lt;T<sub>1</sub>, ..
-T<sub>s</sub>&gt;(o)</code>
-can be an inline class constructor invocation.
-Similarly,
-<code>V&lt;T<sub>1</sub>, ..
-T<sub>s</sub>&gt;.m(o, args)</code>
-is similar to a named constructor invocation, but that is also confusing because it looks like actual source code, but it couldn't be used in an actual program.*

-The static analysis of `invokeInlineMethod` is that it takes exactly three positional arguments and must be the receiver in a member access.
-The first argument must be a type name, say, `Inline`, that denotes an inline class declaration.
-The next argument must be a type argument list.
-The first and second argumnt together yield an inline type _V_ (*the type argument list can be empty, which enables the non-generic case*).
-The third argument must be an expression whose static type is _V_ or the corresponding instantiated representation type (defined below).
-The member access must access a member of the declaration denoted by `Inline`, or a member of a superinterface of that inline class declaration.

-*Superinterfaces of inline classes are specified in the section 'Composing inline classes.*

-If the member access is a method invocation (including an invocation of an operator that takes at least one argument), it is allowed to pass an actual argument list, and the static analysis of the actual arguments proceeds as with other function calls, using a signature where the formal type parameters of `V` are replaced by
+If the body completes returning an object `o2` then the invocation evaluates to `o2`.
+If the body throws an object and a stack trace then the invocation completes throwing the same object and stack trace.

+Otherwise, if `args` is omitted and _Dm_ is a method, the invocation evaluates to a closurization of _Dm_ where
+`this` and the name of the representation are bound to `o`, and the type variables of `V` are bound to the actual values of
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>.
-The type of the entire member access is the return type of said member if it is a member invocation, and the function type of the method if it is a inline member tear-off, again substituting
+The operator `==` of the closurization returns true if and only if the operand is the same object.

+*Loosely said, these function objects simply use the equality inherited from `Object`, there are no special exceptions.
+Note that we can tear off the same method from the same inline class with the same representation object twice, and still get different behavior, because the inline type had different actual type arguments.
+Hence, we can not consider two inline method tear-offs equal just because they have the same receiver.*

+Otherwise, the following is known: `args` is included, and _Dm_ is a method.
+The invocation proceeds to evaluate `args` to an actual argument list `args1`.
+Then it executes the body of _Dm_ in an environment where `this` and the name of the representation are bound to `o`, the type variables of `V` are bound to the actual values of
 <code>T<sub>1</sub>, ..
-T<sub>s</sub></code>
-for the formal type parameters.

-### Dynamic Semantics of invokeInlineMethod

-Let `e0` be an expression of the form
-<code>invokeInlineMethod(Inline, &lt;T<sub>1</sub>, ..
-T<sub>s</sub>&gt;, e).m(args)</code>.

-Evaluation of `e0` proceeds by evaluating `e` to an object `o` and evaluating `args` to an actual argument list `args1`, and then executing the body of `Inline.m` in an environment where `this` and the name of the representation are bound to `o`, the type variables of `Inline` are bound to the actual values of
-<code>T<sub>1</sub>, ..
 T<sub>s</sub></code>,
 and the formal parameters of `m` are bound to `args1` in the same way that they would be bound for a normal function call.
-If the body completes returning an object `o2`, then `e0` completes with the object `o2`; if the body throws then the evaluation of `e0` throws the same object and the same stack trace.
+If the body completes returning an object `o2` then the invocation evaluates to `o2`.
+If the body throws an object and a stack trace then the invocation completes throwing the same object and stack trace.

-*Getters, setters, and operators behave in the same way, with the obvious small adjustments.*

 ## Static Analysis of Inline Classes

+The unique instance variable declared by an inline class must have a type annotation.

+*In particular, the type of this variable cannot be obtained by inference.
+An important part of the rationale for this rule is that the representation type of an inline class plays a role in the semantics of the class which is broader and more significant than that of an instance variable in a normal class or mixin, and hence it should be documented explicitly.*

 Assume that
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>